22aispro/DiddyLevel/README.md

 # DiddyLevel

-## Dynamic Leveling Module
+**Dynamic Leveling Module for Roblox**

-DiddyLevel is a high-performance, no-nonsense leveling system for Roblox.
-Designed for speed, simplicity, and reliability, this module handles XP awarding and player progression seamlessly.

-### Setup:
+DiddyLevel is a lightweight, easy-to-use module for handling player XP and leveling in Roblox games.
+Track progression, award XP, and manage levels with minimal setup.

+## Setup
-- Place the DiddyLevel module in ServerStorage.
+1. Place `DiddyLevel` in `ServerStorage`.

- - Include LevelMethods and LevelHandler inside the DiddyLevel module.
+2. Include `LevelMethods` and `LevelHandler` inside the `DiddyLevel` module.

-### Features:
+## Features

-- Streamlined XP management
+- Simple XP awarding

-- Flexible leveling mechanics
+- Flexible leveling system

-- Minimal setup, maximum impact

-## Power up your game with DiddyLevel — leveling made effortless.
+- Works out of the box